EstatePass

 Why the Other Options Are Wrong

-Option A: Yes, because they are from the same region
+Option A: No, because they exceed the 500-mile radius requirement

 While Atlanta and Miami could be considered part of the same southeastern region geographically, LEED doesn't use vague regional boundaries for this credit.
 The requirement is specifically distance-based (500-mile radius), not based on general geographic regions or cultural areas.